 Reducing Lifestyle Diseases

 What do diabetes, stroke and obesity all have in common?
-They’re all known as lifestyle diseases, which are either exacerbated or reduced by the way we live our lives.
+They’re all known as lifestyle diseases, which we can either exacerbate or reduce by the way we live our lives.
 By staying active through physical activity, including activities like gardening, adults over 60 can lower their risk of a stroke or heart attack by up to 30%.
-Simple actions including standing up helps increase your metabolic rate, compared to sitting which drives it down and has become known as a silent killer.
+Simple actions including standing up helps increase your metabolic rate, compared to sitting which drives it down.

-The Center for Disease Control recommends a minimum of 2.5 hours of moderate physical activity per week for adults, a number that can be easily reached as you water, weed, plant and harvest.
+The Center for Disease Control recommends a minimum of 2.5 hours of moderate physical activity per week for adults; a number you can easily reach when you water, weed, plant, and harvest.
 (Gardening also serves as a great alternative to high impact sports or exercise.)
-The constant movement needed in the garden also promotes dexterity and hand strength.
-Gardening has even been used as a rehabilitative treatment for stroke patients.
+The constant movement of tending a garden also promotes dexterity and hand strength.
+Gardening now even sees use as a rehabilitative treatment for stroke patients.

 Seeing the Light

 If you’re out in the garden, chances are you’re basking in the sun’s rays.
 Even though we know we should maintain healthy sun care practices, including wearing sunscreen and protective clothing, it’s also important to forgo protection for at least 10-20 minutes in the midday sun; this allows our body to produce enough Vitamin D, a vitamin that our bodies are unable to make without the sun’s radiation.
 Vitamin D has been linked to reducing osteoporosis and even heart disease, but it’s also known as the happy vitamin because of its link to lowering depression.